AnthonyGough/IFN666_Prac4/README.md

 # React + Vite

 This respoitory is a demonstration of creating simple components in React.
+Node modules has been removed - execute ```npm install``` to add folder back into solution

 ## Covers
 - Component Creation